Benicia Refinery

-The Benicia Refinery is an oil refinery located near the San Francisco Bay Area city of Benicia, California.
+The Benicia Refinery is an oil refinery located near the San Francisco Bay Area city of Benicia, California, United States.
 The refinery is owned by Valero Energy Corporation.

 History

 The refinery was built in 1968 for Humble Oil and completed in 1969.
 Humble Oil changed its name to Exxon in 1972.
 Valero purchased the property in 2000.
+The Benicia Refinery has the capacity to process roughly 170,000 barrels of crude oil per day and is the sixth largest in California, accounting for about 9% of crude refining in the state.
+There are about 400 workers employed at the refinery, making it one of the largest employers in the city of Benicia.